Huawei-APAC-Professional-Services/hfa/Level100.md

 ```
 ![Clone Repo](./images/100-level/001-clone-repo-01.png)

-2.  checkout the `level-100` branch and check you are working on `level-100` branch with the following command
+2.  checkout the `localbackend` branch and check you are working on `localbackend` branch with the following command
 ```
-git checkout -b level-100 remotes/origin/level-100
+cd hfa
-git branch -a
+git checkout -b localbackend remotes/origin/localbackend git branch -a
 ```
 ![Clone Repo](./images/100-level/001-clone-repo-04.png)